svanimpe/icapps-tech-talk/README.md

 ```

 KituraKit's API mirrors Kitura's codable routing API, making it easy to call your back-end from an iOS app.
 Its goal is to promote code reuse between front-end and back-end.
 That's not quite the case yet, as we're waiting for Xcode to support the Swift Package Manager.

+> **Note:** If you don't want to recreate this example and just want to run it, execute `pod install` from the project's root directory and then open the generated Xcode workspace.

 ## Useful links